KyleArscott15/TREK/README.md

 # How to compile and run, to get a fresh start
 make clean && ./b

-# How to normally compile and run, normally
+# How to compile and run, normally
 ./b
+*run the program, then type "exit" when done*
+./v to view the generated PDF of the packing list

 # Dependencies
 pdflatex